rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-widgets-fields.md

 > Note: This also applies to [registered custom components](#custom-component-registration).

-> Note: Since v0.41.0, the `ui:widget` object API, where a widget and options were specified with `"ui:widget": {component, options}` shape, is deprecated.
-It will be removed in a future release.

 ### Customizing widgets text input

 All the widgets that render a text input use the `BaseInput` component internally.
 If you need to customize all text inputs without customizing all widgets individually, you can provide a `BaseInput` component in the `widgets` property of `Form` (see [Custom component registration](#custom-component-registration)).